Arthritis Today—May 21, 2014

 The benefits of distraction arthroplasty last at least 10 years – the amount of time HSS has followed patients.
 If symptoms recur, the process can be repeated.
 Or, if ankle implants continue to improve, replacement surgery may eventually become a satisfactory option for younger patients.

-Read the full article on arthritistoday.org.
+The full article originally appeared on arthritistoday.org.